Chapter 1: The War Before the War

 Trauma isn't the event itself.

-Trauma is the unprocessed stress that gets stuck inside us in the absence of the right kind of support.
+Trauma is the unprocessed stress that gets stuck inside us when the right kind of support isn't there.

 That’s why, in the next chapters, we’ll explore how to rewire our stress response, both on our own and with others.

-We need both our internal and external support in place—before we go back and face what overwhelmed us.
+We need both internal and external support in place before we go back and face what once overwhelmed us.

 Key takeaways:

-2. Trauma isn’t the event; it’s the unprocessed stress that got stuck when the right support wasn't there.
+- Trauma isn’t what happened to us; it’s the stress that got stuck when the right support wasn’t there.

 I've found it helpful to ask myself:

-How did people respond when I was upset as a kid—and how did that shape how I handled stress in the military?
+How did people treat me when I was upset as a kid, and how did that shape how I handled stress in the military?

-When you’re ready, click the link below to move on to Chapter 2: Brought to the Center.
+When you’re ready, click the link below to move on to Chapter 2: The Center of the Herd.

 We’ll explore what it means to find the right kind of support.